DesignSafe-CI/DS_Use_Case_template/docs/arduino/usecase.md

 <p align="center"> <b>Fig.2 - OpenSees numerical simulation workflow</b> </p>

 The soil profile shown in Figure 3 includes a 5.0m loose sand underlain by a 1.0 m dense soil.The loose sand is modeled using the PM4Sand constitutive model for liquefiable soils available in OpenSees.
 The dense sand is considered linear elastic.
 The groundwter table is assumed at 2.0 m making the lower 3.0 m of the loose sand susceptible to liquefaction.
 The soil profile is subject to a dynamic excitation at its base.
-The site response of interest includes surface acceleration, profiles of lateral displacement, horizontal acceleration, maximum shear strain, and cyclic stress ratio and stress strain and pore pressure plots in the middle of the soil profile.
+The site response of interest includes (i) the surface acceleration, (ii) profiles of lateral displacement, horizontal acceleration, maximum shear strain, and cyclic stress ratio and (iii) stress strain and pore pressure plots for a point in the middle of the soil profile.
 The opensees model definition, analysis steps, and recorders are contained in the [N10_T3.tcl](FreeField-JupyterNB/N10_T3.tcl) file, and the input signal is in [velocity.input](FreeField-JupyterNB/velo).
 The model can be run using OpenSees in any OS framework.

 <p align="center">
 <img src="img/SPschematic.png" alt="N10_T3 soil profile with liquefiable layer" width="200"/>